bananoamo/go_edu/README.md

 `parse_ini` _parsing *.ini file and output to stdout formatted data in human-friendly format_

 `wordfreq` _parsing file and output to stdout two different reports: frequency by word and words by frequency_

+`concurrency/filter` _output all modified files filtered by day, month, year and extension suffix_